Student accommodation in Aberdeen at a glance

 For contemporary student halls in Aberdeen that aren’t far from the city centre, take a look at Pittodrie Street.
 Offering views of the North Sea, this popular student accommodation in Aberdeen offers a selection of studio and ensuite rooms, as well as a media room, games room, and rooftop terrace.
 Located just 20-minutes from the city centre, and an 11-minute walk to the University of Aberdeen or a short bus ride to Robert Gordon University.

 For Aberdeen student flats located equal distance between the University of Aberdeen and Robert Gordon University, check out Centro Court.
 This modern student accommodation offers comfortable rooms with lots of communal areas to chill with friends or study.
 It’s located between the University of Aberdeen and Robert Gordon University, with the best way to get to campus being a short bus ride.

 Aberdeen is an easy city to navigate.
 Thanks to its reliable bus and train services, it never takes too long to get where you’re going, whether that’s a day trip to escape your student accommodation in Aberdeen or when you can’t be bothered to walk to campus.

 There are two main bus services in Aberdeen, First Bus and StageCoach.
 To make life easier, grab yourself a Grasshopperpass.
 The pass allows you to get on any bus no matter the service provider, so you don’t have to worry about having tickets for one bus and not the other.
 Both First Bus and StageCoach run regular services from the city centre to most university campuses, so there are plenty of opportunities to get from your Aberdeen student halls to lectures.

 The train is a great way to get out of the city, but not the best way to get around it.
-Frequent train services linkAberdeen with surrounding areas such as Huntly, Insch, Inverurie, Portlethen, Stonehaven, and Laurencekirk.
-Plus, the University of Aberdeen runs a free bus shuttle from Aberdeen Station to campuses.
+Frequent train services link Aberdeen with surrounding areas such as Huntly, Insch, Inverurie, Portlethen, Stonehaven, and Laurencekirk, and you can get to Edinburgh in just two and a half hours.
+Plus, the University of Aberdeen runs a free shuttle bus from Aberdeen Station to campuses.

 Like with any city centre, you’re going to be paying more to live right in the action, but the extra money certainly comes with added benefits.
-While the city centre Aberdeen student accommodation isn’t exactly right near any university campuses, it does have all the bars, clubs, restaurants and cafes right on your doorstep, plus there’s great public transport to get you easily to campus.
+While the city centre Aberdeen student accommodation isn’t exactly right near any university campuses, it does have all the bars, clubs, restaurants and cafes right on your doorstep, and there’s great public transport to get you easily to campus.
 If you’re in the city centre, you’re only a stone’s throw from BrewDog Aberdeen, Ninety Nine Bar, Krakatoa, or College Bar, plus you’re right by the amazing museums and galleries this iconic city has to offer.

 Northwest of the city centre is Rosemount, popular with students because of its affordability and the number of local shops and amenities that make student life a little easier.
 It has a great variety of local shops and restaurants, too.
 Check out Koi Thai Restaurant or Pasta Plus, as well as Victoria Park, a beautiful green space when you need a break from your student halls in Aberdeen city centre and need to get some fresh air.
 It’s also in between the University of Aberdeen and Robert Gordon University, so there are great bus links to get you to campus.